AlanReviews/alan-reviews-updates/content/stardew-valley-update.md

 <!-- more -->

 I am enjoying Stardew Valley.
 I am learning a lot about the game.
 I enjoyed interacting with members of the Stardew Valley Discord server.
 They are helpful and great.
-Currently, the script is 7 pages long.
+Currently, the script is 10 pages long.
 I haven't finished the script yet.
 I am still playing the game and writing the script.
+I am reading farming books to get an idea on how farming works and its history.
+With this knowledge, I can understand Stardew Valley's gameplay and world better.
+I created the introduction of the video and the thumbnail.